safesoftware/fmeflow-cli/docs/fmeflow_connections_update.md

 ```

-	Examples:
-	# Update a connection with the name "myConnection" and the category "PostgreSQL" and the type "database" with username "myUser" and password "myPassword"
+  # Update a PostgreSQL connection with the name "myPGSQLConnection" and modify the host to "myDBHost"
-	fmeflow connections update --name myConnection --category database --username myUser --password myPassword
+  fmeflow connections update --name myPGSQLConnection --parameter HOST=myDBHost

 ```

 ### Options

 ```
-      --authenticationMethod string   Authentication method of the connection to update.
+      --authentication-method string   Authentication method of the connection to update.
   -h, --help                          help for update
       --name string                   Name of the connection to update.
       --parameter stringArray         Parameters of the connection to update.
 Must be of the form name=value.
 Can be specified multiple times.